rothgar/mastering-zsh/docs/usage/navigation.md

 /var/log/aero/errors
 ```

-You can also swap any part of of your current path.
+You can also swap any part of your current path.
 If you have two directories with similar structures it makes moving between them much faster.

 ```bash